Thandeka325/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## __Project: 0x15-javascript-web_jquery__

-This is an introduction to frontend programming using JavaScript but focussing on Web jQuery, showing different ways it can be implemented and use in creating web pages.
+This is an introduction to frontend programming using JavaScript but focussing on Web jQuery, showing different ways it can be implemented and used in creating web pages.

 __Resources__